Open-Systems-Pharmacology/docs/part-5/requalification.md

 The qualification framework enables an automated validation of various scenarios (use-cases) supported by the OSP platform.
 This technical framework is used, for example, to release, in full confidence, a new version of the OSP Suite by verifying automatically that an ever-growing list of scenarios is performing as expected.

-A qualification scenario is divided into the following steps:
+A qualification scenario can be performed after an evaluation of the involved PBPK models has been done.
+A PBPK model evaluation only contains the healthy adult model development, and is divided into the following steps:

-- PBPK model development and verification with observed data
+- PBPK model **development and verification** with observed data
+- Model evaluation plan generation (evaluation plan = qualification plan for 1 model)
+- Evaluation report generation (evaluation report = qualification report for 1 model)

+The workflow of a PBPK model evaluation is similar to that of a PBPK model scenario qualification.
+A qualification scenario can be based on a single PBPK model or several models and is divided into the following steps:

+- Scenario qualification (**pure predictions**) with observed data (e.g. DDI scenario, Enzyme ontogeny scenario)
 - Qualification plan generation
 - Qualification report generation

 ![Overview](../assets/images/part-5/QualificationWorkflowOverview.png)

+As a PBPK model evaluation workflow is similar to that of a qualification scenario, with the difference beeing model development and model application, respectively, the focus here will be on the scenario qualification workflow.
 In a first step, the qualification scenario is saved to a dedicated qualification repository on GitHub.
 This repository contains a detailed qualification plan that links and combines respective models and data describing the use case to qualify.
 The qualification plan consists of:

 - PK-Sim project files (more precisely: PK-Sim project file [**snapshots**](https://docs.open-systems-pharmacology.org/working-with-pk-sim/pk-sim-documentation/importing-exporting-project-data-models#exporting-project-to-snapshot-loading-project-from-snapshot))